Jill Barklem: Early life

 Jill Barklem was born as Gillian Gaze in Epping on 23 May 1951.
-She was the daughter of John and Ivy Gaze who ran a family-owned department store in the town.
-Educated at Loughton High School, after an accident when she was thirteen resulting in a detached retina, she was unable to take part in PE or games at school and instead developed her talent for drawing and art.
+She was the daughter of John and Ivy Gaze, who ran a family-owned department store in the town.
+She was educated at Loughton High School.
+When she was 13, she had an accident which resulted in a detached retina.
+As such, she was unable to take part in PE or games at school and instead developed her talent for drawing and art.
 On leaving school, she studied illustration at St Martin's in London.

 Illustrator

 After graduating she became an illustrator for children's bibles and a series of collections of prayers and graces.
-Under her maiden name she illustrated the Haffertee Hamster books by Janet and John Perkins.
+Under her maiden name, she illustrated the Haffertee Hamster books by Janet and John Perkins.

 Her husband suggested that she turn her ideas conceived while commuting on the train journey to art school for a story about hedgerow life into a book.
 Barklem used this time to research English customs, flora, and other geographical and cultural details for her Brambly Hedge stories.